-None of the financial considerations mitigating conditions apply.
+None of the financial considerations mitigating conditions fully apply.
 Applicant's financial problems are recent and ongoing.
-He presented no evidence to show that his financial problems are under control, and that his debts were incurred under circumstances unlikely to recur.
-Applicant presented no evidence of efforts taken to remain in contact with his creditors, or of efforts he has taken to pay or resolve his delinquent debts.
+He presented insufficient evidence to show that his financial problems are under control, and that his debts were incurred under circumstances unlikely to recur.
+Applicant presented insufficient information to establish circumstances beyond his control and that he was financially responsible under the circumstances.